tacketra/MTGOGameStarted/README.md

 This is an application that is meant to be used with the Magic: The Gathering Online application.
 When you are playing in a tournament if your game starts and you don't respond withinin 10 minutes you are dropped from the tournament.
 I frequently want to go do other activies besides sit at the computer waiting for my match to start but cannot due the 10 minute rule.
-This application should help with this problem by emailing you the second your game starts.
+This application should help with this problem by texting or emailing you the second your game starts.

 Setup